r3sult/odan.github.io/_posts/2018-04-05-php-best-practices.md

 ## Coding styles

-* All files PHP files must be styled with PSR-1, PSR-2.
+* All PHP files files must be styled with PSR-1 and PSR-2.
 * Maximum number of method lines: 25.
   * Except for long queries in repositories and test provider methods.
 * Maximum number of class lines: 1000.